-The program is committed to collaboration and interdisciplinary approaches both within the four major fine arts areas of study and the entire College of Art and Design.
-The program’s structure allows for personal growth, experimentation, collaboration, and unique, non-discipline specific results to occur in the thesis.
+The MFA in fine arts studio is a rigorous two-year program comprised of major studio courses; studio electives such as glass, ceramics, film, and photography; theory and research seminars; as well as thesis credits.
+The program’s structure allows for personal growth, experimentation, collaboration, and unique, non-discipline-specific results to occur in the thesis, which is a public exhibition of the student's work.
 Courses are meant to concentrate on creative visual work while also thinking about making and sustaining a dialogue.

-Fine arts studio, MFA degree, typical course sequence
+Fine Arts Studio, MFA degree, typical course sequence

 Sem.
 Cr.
 Hrs.

 This course will introduce a contemporary technology used by the course instructor in their studio practice.
 Students will be encouraged to investigate how this technology may be applied in their making process.
 The subjects offered in the course will vary according to the faculty teaching the class.
 The course can be taken multiple times with faculty permission.
 Studio 6 (Fall or Spring).